 - Shoot in Raw: To capture files with the best quality and enough data to play with in post-production.

-- Set a custom White Balance: While taking long exposure night photographs, set the white balance manually to see a consistency in all your photos, especially if you are taking panoramas.
+- Set a custom White Balance: While taking long exposure night photographs, set the white balance manually to see consistency in all your photos, especially if you are photographing Milky Way panoramas.
 Something between 2850-3900K is a good starting point.

 - Use a long exposure calculator: You can find lots of helpful apps to calculate the shutter speed for long exposure photography at nighttime.
 You can check how to use them with a couple of examples in our long exposure photography guide.